infrahq/infra/docs/using-infra/grants.md

 ## Infra Grants

-Infra grants are a special type of Grant where the resource is Infra itself.
+Infra grants are a special type of grant where the resource is Infra itself.
 This model is used to give subjects access to the Infra API.
 The privilege for Infra grants currently comprise three roles: `admin`, `user`, and `connector`.

 Each authenticated API call will check the caller has a role required to access the requested resource.
 If the caller has the necessary role to access the resource, the request is fulfilled and the result is returned.
 If the caller does *not* have the necessary role to access the resource, the request is rejected and an error is returned.